2016 American Heritage Scholarship Program

 set forth our responsibilities.

-Rules and applications for the essay contest have been sent to high schools in the county and are also available online.
-All juniors and seniors including home-schooled students are welcome to enter.
+Rules and applications for the essay contest were sent to high schools in the county and are also available online.
+All juniors and seniors including public, private, and home-schooled students were encouraged to enter.

-The American Heritage Awards Ceremony is scheduled for November 20, at 7:00 pm at the Stanislaus County Office of Education Board Room at 1100 H Street in Modesto.
-We hope you will be able to join us for the culminating celebration of this exciting project.
+The American Heritage Awards Ceremony occurred on November 17, at 7:00 pm at the Stanislaus County Office of Education Board Room at 1100 H Street in Modesto.

-Over 160 students from 18 high schools entered the American Heritage Essay competition this year.
-Eighteen student essays were selected to receive scholarship awards by a panel of judges.
+195 students from 13 high schools entered the American Heritage Essay competition this year.
+Nineteen student essays were selected to receive scholarships by a panel of judges that consisted of educators, community members, and Superior Court Judges.
+The list of scholarship winners are below:

 The lecture video is available in Windows Media Format for Mac/ PC.